stefanofa/awesome/TOPICS.md

 ## gemini

-*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - The Best Agent Harness.
-Meet Sisyphus: The Batteries-Included Agent that codes like you.
+*   [code-yeongyu/oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode) - the best agent harness

 *   [gemini-cli-extensions/conductor](https://github.com/gemini-cli-extensions/conductor) - Conductor is a Gemini CLI extension that allows you to specify, plan, and implement software features.